-Martin Jordan - Head of Service Design, GDS
+Martin Jordan – former Head of Service Design, GDS

-Martin Jordan is Head of Service Design at the Government Digital Service (GDS).
-He helps the government improve its services and increase service design capability.
+Martin Jordan worked as Head of Service Design at the Government Digital Service and UK Cabinet Office.
+He helped the government improve its services and increase service design capability.
 He was also the service owner for the GOV.UK Service Manual and Service Standard.

 Related content and links